 Young workers (under the age of 18) need to be protected and our supplier shall not require them to perform tasks that could risk their health & safety.
 In addition, young workers shall not work overtime or night shifts.
 Student workers shall be provided with training and support and our supplier shall ensure that they maintain student records and conduct thorough due diligence of educational partners protecting the rights of the student in accordance with applicable laws and regulations.
 Young workers including; students, interns and apprentices should be paid at least the same rate of pay as other employees that perform equal or similar tasks.

 Our supplier shall ensure that working weeks do not exceed the restrictions placed on them by local law.
 No worker shall work in excess of 60 hours per week including overtime and they must have at least one day off per six days worked.
 Workers shall also be entitled to at least two weeks of paid leave per year.
 In addition, overtime shall be limited to comply with local law or to a maximum of 12 hours per week.
 Overtime shall always be paid at a premium rate and be taken as a choice by the employee.
 Overtime should be used in unusual or emergency situations and not a regular request of workers.

-Workers shall be compensated in accordance with local laws in relation to minimum wage rates and legally mandated benefits.
+Workers shall be compensated in accordance with local laws in relation to minimum wage rates and legally mandated benefits and living wage.
 Workers shall be provided with wage statement in a timely manner, that makes clear indication of the hours worked, so that they can verify their wage is correct, for the hours they worked.
 The document should be understandable to the worker in their native language if required.
 Temporary workers of any kind as well as outsourced workers shall be used within the restrictions of local law.

 4.4 Communication, Collective Bargaining and Freedom of Association